 MM: Is that what people are getting at with the phrase “relationship with Christ”?
 Or is that somewhat different?

 AP: It’s on the way.
 The problem with the word “relationship with Jesus” is you can think of yourself, “Here am I, independent, self-actualizing person, here is Jesus, and we’re going to come to some sort of neutral little arrangement here.”
 It’s more radical than that.
 Because in union with Christ, his life becomes my life, his being becomes my being, so that even I have the mind of Christ.
 I am in Christ.
-He is the second Adam, and so in Christ is the second Adam.
+He is the second Adam, and so in Christ is in the second Adam.
 My whole humanity is remade, reconstituted.
 I’m a new person, a new creation.
 It’s not just that the old Andrew Purves is having a nice little relationship with this guy called Jesus, it’s that Andrew Purves is turned inside out, converted in a fuller sense of my being so that I’m a new person.

 Union with Christ to me carries something more of that profound personal transformation.
 The question is, will I live it?
 The question is, do I believe it?
 Martin Luther says somewhere that “I thought that the old Adam drowned in the waters of baptism, but I discovered the miserable wretch can swim.”
-Until we rise again at the end of the age with Jesus, there’s a kind of a “yes, but”… also, “but not yet” kind of a tension in the Christian life, that here we have the power and blessing of the Spirit, but yet this mortal body will die, yet to be raised.
+Until we rise again at the end of the age with Jesus, there’s a kind of a “yes, but”… also, “but not yet” tension in the Christian life, that we have the power and blessing of the Spirit, but this mortal body will die, yet to be raised.
 All things are not complete.
-In this life, and in ministry, it’s strange to say the old Adam still creeps around, thinking that I can save my congregation, I can renew my congregation, I can be the savior of my people.
+In this life, and in ministry, it’s strange to say, the old Adam still creeps around, thinking that I can save my congregation, I can renew my congregation, I can be the savior of my people.